 Any third-party company can fold in the future, and you do not want your business to be at the mercy of another business.
 Hence, custom-built CRM tools give this freedom and non-reliance.

 Disadvantages of building your own CRM

-The cost of designing and developing a custom software is almost always greater than subscription costs, and this is a major downside.
+The cost of designing and developing a custom-built CRM software is almost always greater than subscription costs, and this is a major downside.

 Time to market:

 Subscribing to a third-party service takes only a while.
 However, building a custom software can take months to years, increasing the time to market.